| ..

 be the usual provocative cause of irritation of the vertebral arteries.

-of the posterior arch of the atlas, the arcuate foramen, man produce the
+abnormalities of the posterior arch of the atlas, the arcuate foramen,

-symptoms.
-6 The possibility can be tested for by placing the head
+man produce the symptoms.
+6 The possibility can be tested for by

-in a slightly extended position and firmly gripping the chin.
-Firm
+placing the head in a slightly extended position and firmly gripping

-accompanied by conjunctival injection and the shedding of tears.
-In
+pressure accompanied by conjunctival injection and the shedding of

 Since